 The use of these GWR rules by HMRC means it is very important to ensure that any gifts or loans made to adult children or anyone else are properly recorded as failure to do so could have them fail for IHT purposes.

-Trusts do not have to be expensive.
+You can put your house in a trust to avoid Inheritance Tax as trusts do not have to be expensive.
 Our trusts range from £300 to £5,200 depending on the type of trust arrangement you have and the purpose of it.

 Trusts and the legal wording involved is a very complex area and therefore experienced legal professionals with whom we work with closely should always be employed in this respect.